 The subject property is designated 'Agriculture'.
-The proposed application to rezone the parcel is for the retrofit or replace of an existing greenhouse operation which is consistent with the MMPF policies develop through Official Plan Amendment #3.
+The proposed application to rezone the parcel is for the retrofit or replace of an existing greenhouse operation.
+The addition of the new production facility would be supportive of the existing operation and consistent with a retrofit to the existing greenhouse.